SUMMER 2021 IMPORTANT DATES

 New York Teen Scholarship Opportunity

 In an effort to make Jewish summer experiences more affordable, the New York Teen Initiative, launched by UJA-Federation of New York and the Jim Joseph Foundation, is providing scholarship for all BBYO Summer Experiences!
 High school–age teens from New York (all NYC boroughs, Westchester, Rockland, Nassau, and Suffolk counties) are now eligible for generous financial assistance toward any our programs in Israel, Europe, Africa, Latin America, and North America.
-Learn more about eligibility criteria and how to apply.

 PAYMENT AND CANCELLATION POLICIES